ayvacs/umbra-docs/docs/libraries/http.md

 The `http` library provides methods to easily make HTTP requests in your scripts.
 It allows users to make use of Roblox's native <a href="https://developer.roblox.com/en-us/api-reference/class/HttpService" target="_blank">HttpService</a> functions within LocalScripts (Umbra scripts), which is normally impossible.

+The source code of this library is available [on GitHub](https://github.com/ayvacs/umbra/blob/main/src/http).

 ## Limitations

 These limitations are baked into Roblox's engine with no way to bypass them without an `X-FE` key.